epics-containers/usb-remote/main/_sources/how-to/new_raspi.md.txt

     sudo apt-get -y install cryptsetup cryptsetup-bin overlayroot
     ```

-(step-9-create-a-backup-image-of-the-microsd-card)=
+## Step 9 Add a Process to Send the MAC Address to a Pico (optional)

+This adds a step to etc/rc.local.

+IMPORTANT: do not add blocking commands to rc.local as it will prevent the Pi from booting correctly.
+For this reason we run the command in the background using `&`.

+    ```bash
+    echo '#!/bin/sh -e

+    # when a pico device is plugged in to USB - send MAC addr to it.
+    /home/local/.local/bin/uvx --from usb-remote pico-send-mac &

+    /etc/resize-root-fs
+    exit 0
+    ' | sudo tee /etc/rc.local
+    ```

+(create-a-backup-image)=
-## Step 9 Create a Backup Image of the microSD Card
+## Step 10 Create a Backup Image of the microSD Card

 Before backing up the image we put the SD card into read-only mode.
 This avoids wearing out the SD card and makes the Pi reset to a clean state on each boot.

 1. Insert a USB stick into the Raspberry Pi to store the backup image.

 1. use `lsblk` to identify the device name of the USB stick 1st partition which will normally be `/dev/sda1`.
-Mount the

-USB stick at `/media/local/usb`:
+Mount the USB stick at `/media/local/usb`:
     ```bash
     sudo mkdir -p /media/local/usb
     sudo mount /dev/sda1 /media/local/usb
     ```

 1. Run the image-backup script to create a backup image of the microSD card to the USB stick.
-Rplace the output file name with something appropriate including the version of usb-remote.
+Replace the output file name with something appropriate including the version of usb-remote.
     ```bash
     sudo image-backup
     # when promted for output file, use something like: